Texas Early Learning Council Members*positions determined by counting from left to right

 Terri Breeden (Section 619 Lead Coordinator for the Texas Education Agency) Row 2, Position 13

 April Crawford Ph.D.
-(Dir. of Strategic Initiatives and Program Implementation for The UT Health Science Center at Houston CLI) Row 2, Position 10
+(Co-Director of the Children's Learning Institute, UT Health Science Center at Houston) Row 2, Position 10

 Alferma Giles, Ph.D.
-(Dir. of the Texas Head Start State Collaboration Office at The UT Health Science Center at Houston CLI) Row 2, Position 12
+(Director of the Texas Head Start State Collaboration Office at the Children's Learning Institute, UT Health Science Center at Houston) Row 2, Position 12

-Melissa Horton (Franchise owner with Primrose Schools and President of the Texas Licensed Child Care Association) Row 2, Position 4
+Melissa Hoisington (Franchise owner with Primrose Schools and President of the Texas Licensed Child Care Association) Row 2, Position 4

-Becky Huss-Keeler Ph.D (Associate Professor of Early Childhood Education at the University of Houston-Clear Lake) Row 2, Position 3
+Becky Huss-Keeler Ph.D (Professor of Early Childhood Education at the University of Houston-Clear Lake) Row 2, Position 3

 Jerletha McDonald (Licensed home child care center provider and the owner and director of Kiddie Corner Learning Center) Row 2, Position 9